 Goal Objective Strategy Responsible Agency Timeline FY24 Implementation 1.1.
-Provide the needed vehicle capacity to meet the demand for transportation disadvantaged services.
-1.1.1.
-Annually develop and update transit capital acquisition/replacement plan. СТС Annually in September/October Updated current capital replacement plan in January 2024 1.1.2.
-Monitor demand versus available vehicle capacity as part of performance monitoring. стс Monthly Receive monthly reports from Operator 1.2.
+Provide the needed vehicle capacity to meet the demand 1.1.1.
+Annually develop and update transit capital acquisition/replacement plan. СТС Annually in September/October Updated current capital replacement plan in January 2024 for transportation disadvantaged services.
+1.1.2.
+Monitor demand versus available vehicle capacity as part of performance monitoring. СТС Monthly Receive monthly reports from Operator 1.2.
 Ensure both fixed route 1.2.1.
-Maintain adequate, experienced, and trained staff needed to operate, maintain, and administer all coordinated system functions. стс Ongoing Ongoing 1.
-Provide an efficient, effective, and fully coordinated transportation 1.2.
+Maintain adequate, experienced, and trained staff needed to operate, maintain, and administer all coordinated system functions. СТС Ongoing Ongoing 1.
+Provide an efficient, effective, and fully coordinated transportation system to meet the 1.2.
 Ensure both fixed route and paratransit systems continue to remain responsive to the needs of the transportation disadvantaged population and the community.
-1.3.
-Maximize coordination with public and private agencies and other transportation operators serving Lake County.
 1.2.2.
-Provide connectivity throughout the County with a focus on major attractors and other transportation options or modes. стс Ongoing Ongoing system to meet the mobility needs of the transportation disadvantaged in Lake County.
+Provide connectivity throughout the County with a focus on major attractors and other transportation options or modes. СТС Ongoing Ongoing mobility needs of the transportation disadvantaged in Lake County.
 1.2.3.
-Annually review ADA, agency, and TD trips to determine major system attractors and the availability of multi- modal options within those areas.
-CTC/MPO Annually with the TDSP Update Reviewed as part of annual TDSP update 1.3.1.
+Annually review ADA, agency, and TD trips to determine major system attractors and the availability of multi-modal options within those areas.
+CTC/MPO Annually with the TDSP Update Reviewed as part of annual TDSP update 1.3.
+Maximize coordination with public and private agencies and other transportation operators serving Lake County.
+1.3.1.
 Pursue all available funding opportunities at the federal, state, and local levels, and from private sources.
 Annually track and report potential new funding sources as part of the TDSP update.
 CTC/MPO Annually with the TDSP Update Applied for ISD Grant 1.3.2.
 Maximize existing coordination contracts and execute new ones where feasible, needed, and cost-effective. СТС Ongoing Ongoing 1.3.3.
 Consider new contracts with TNC's, when possible. СТС Q4 of 2023 and ongoing thereafter TNC project is underway; communicating with Lyft